MarcoWorms/learn.js/README.md

 }

 setTimeout(ding, 1000)
-// setTimeout is a default JS function that waits (in our case 1000 miliseconds)
+// setTimeout is a default JS function that waits (in our case 1000 milliseconds)
 // and then executes the callback function that you send to it after waiting

 console.log('dong!')
 ```

 In the example above we'll see dong! before ding! and this is only possible because `ding` was put on hold by `setTimeout`, so `ding` acted as a callback.
-With this we can better understand how callbacks help dealing with executing code that doesnt follow the synchronous structure, but they have a problem that as soon as you start using them you`ll find out
+With this we can better understand how callbacks help dealing with executing code that doesn't follow the synchronous structure, but they have a problem that as soon as you start using them you`ll find out

 Lets meet our friend "callback hell"